 In our interconnected-applications world, these stats from Norton should have you concerned:

-- On average it takes 196 days to find a security breach, which is an alarming amount of time that hackers have to rummage around in your network, applications, and databases.
+- On average, it takes 196 days to find a security breach, which is an alarming amount of time for hackers to rummage around in your network, applications, and databases.

 3 Critical Cybersecurity Questions Before Accepting A Free Trial Of A Marketing SaaS?

-But you should remember that time is your friend.
+But it would be best if you remembered that time is your friend.
 And knowing the right questions to ask of the SaaS provider is your secret weapon:

 Question 1: Does the marketing SaaS vendor have a publicly published security policy?

-Publicly published security controls may not give you hard data about the efficacy of the security policies, but they represent a level of maturity.
-Such policies signal that that SaaS company is taking proactive steps to protect your data, their IP, and ultimately the think that their relationship with you and their other customers is valuable enough to protect.
+Publicly published security controls may not give you complex data about the efficacy of the security policies, but they represent a level of maturity.
+Such policies signal that SaaS companies are taking proactive steps to protect your data and their IP, and ultimately, they think that their relationship with you and their other customers is valuable enough to protect.

-These accreditations are not an ironclad guarantee that the accredited vendor's SaaS product is ACTUALLY free of security vulnerabilities.
-But such accreditations do signal that they have the policies and processes in place and if their teams actually follow those processes then their applications should be pretty secure.
+These accreditations do not guarantee that the accredited vendor's SaaS product is free of security vulnerabilities.
+However, such accreditations signal that they have the policies and processes in place, and if their teams follow those processes, their applications should be secure.

 Question 3: When did the vendor last conduct a penetration test on their application and infrastructure?